bcrowell/election/README.md

 that the R candidate will win the election, conditioned on the hypothesis that he loses this state.

+A histogram probabilities of various electoral college results is printed to the file histogram.txt.

 Running the program
 ===================
 On MacOS or Linux, open a terminal windows and type `python3 election.py` to run the